openpracticelibrary/openpracticelibrary/src/pages/page/cms.md

 If you're new to the CMS and have not created content before; there are two things you need to do before creating content

 1. To create or edit a practice, you will need a [GitHub](https://github.com) account.
-You don't need to have any content in Github as it is only used for authentication purposes.
+You don't need to have any content in GitHub as it is only used for authentication purposes.
-2. With a GitHub account created [add your author information](https://openpracticelibrary.com/admin/#/collections/author/new) to the CMS by filling in the fields (only name and github username are mandatory).
+2. With a GitHub account created [add your author information](/admin/#/collections/author/new) to the CMS by filling in the fields (only name and github username are mandatory).
 Hit save and this will create a Pull Request to add your author into the Git repository.

    ![example-author](/images/contributing/author.png)